lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

 ```

-Once, modification is done.
 Spin up the docker containers to train the model as shown in [spin-up-the-container](#spin-up-the-container).
+By default, once the training is done, the cmd.py script will create a folder named by today's date in `training` folder.

 ## Monitor the training progress
 ```bash